ELDEVODE/github-finder/README.md

 ---

 .
-It was built using react, github's api, axios and tailwind css.
+It was built using react, github's api and axios.
+It was styled with Tailwind css and Daisy UI component library.